glreno/wordy/DICTIONARY_README.md

 1. top.dict - the most common words.
 Separate for 'easy' level games
 2. rare.dict - archaic words ("thine"), dialectal words ("bairn"), and outdated slang ("grody").
 Separate for 'hard' level games
-3. naughty.dict - words that make teenagers giggle.
+3. naughty.dict - words that are offenive or just make teenagers giggle.
 Separate so that they can be used for word guesses, but not available when randomly choosing a puzzle solution.
-4. bad.dict - George Carlin's seven words.
+4. carlin.dict - George Carlin's seven words.
 Plus the N word, which wasn't considered quite as bad when he created his list.
 Here for completeness.
 5. main.dict - everything else

 # Methodology